folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "All that I can offer them is Jesus' love" > Jesus' love

-* Despite believing that he “deserves death” and believing that his good deeds are unacceptable due to his evil deeds, Lecrae also believes that he has rececived a new kind of life because of the unconditional love from God the Father and Jesus, the Son of God.
-Here Lecrae is likely inspired by Jesus's words in the Gospel according to St. John's account of the Gospel, where Jesus states that God's love for the world motivated God to send Jesus into the world to give humans an opportunity to have "eternal life."
+* Despite believing that he “deserves death” and believing that his good deeds are unacceptable due to his evil deeds, Lecrae also believes that he has received a new kind of life because of the unconditional love from God the Father and Jesus, the Son of God.
+Here, Lecrae is likely inspired by Jesus's words in the Gospel according to St. John's account of the Gospel, where Jesus states that God's love for the world motivated God to send Jesus into the world to give humans an opportunity to have "eternal life."

   * *For **God so loved the world, that he gave his one and only Son, that whoever believes in him should not perish, but have eternal life**.
 For God did not send his Son into the world to judge the world, but **that the world should be saved** through him.*
   -John 3:16-17

 * Having personally experienced the transformative power of Jesus’s love, Lecrae now offers Jesus’s love to those who suffered due to the evil deeds of others and also offers Jesus’s love to the enemies who have committed the evil deeds that caused people to suffer.

-* Here Lecrae seems to be following one of the commands in Jesus’s most famous set of teachings, which specifically instructed Jesus’s disciple to love their enemies because God the Father graciously loved those who did good deeds and those who did evil deeds.
+* Here, Lecrae seems to be following one of the commands in Jesus’s most famous set of teachings, which specifically instructed Jesus’s disciples to love their enemies because God the Father graciously loved those who did good deeds and those who did evil deeds.

   * *You have heard that it was said, "You shall love your neighbor and hate your enemy."
 But I tell you, **love your enemies, bless those who curse you, do good to those who hate you, and pray for those who mistreat you and persecute you**, so that you may be children of your Father who is in heaven.
 For He causes His sun to rise on the evil and the good, and sends rain on the just and the unjust, the righteous and the unrighteous*.
   -Matthew 5:43-45

-* Meanwhile, by offering Jesus’s love to those who have suffered from the evil deeds of others Lecrae seems to be aligned with New Testament writers such as St. Paul who were able to endure and even rejoice in the midst of suffering because of Jesus’s love.
+* Meanwhile, by offering Jesus’s love to those who have suffered from the evil deeds of others, Lecrae seems to be aligned with New Testament writers such as St. Paul, who were able to endure and even rejoice in the midst of suffering because of Jesus’s love.

   * ***We also rejoice in our sufferings**, knowing that suffering produces perseverance; and perseverance, proven character; and proven character, hope; and hope doesn’t disappoint us, **because God’s love has been poured into our hearts** through the Holy Spirit who was given to us.*
   -Romans 5:3-5